MiniXC/typst-projects/thesis/chapters/03_tts.typ

 == Text-to-Speech <03_tts>

+// are we sure this is done in chapter 1?

 As outlined in @01_intro[Chapter], we constrain this work to multi-speaker voice-cloning #abbr.a[TTS], in which there are two inputs; a speaker representation derived from a reference recording, which is most commonly a speaker embedding (see @02_speaker), but could also be a Mel Spectrogram or any other representation containing information about the given speaker @eskimez_e2_2024, like a text prompt describing their characteristics @lyth_parler_2024.
 Mapping these inputs to an acoustic realisation is a complex "one-to-many" problem @ren_revisiting_2022@blumstein_phonetic_1981.
 This chapter provides a comprehensive overview of TTS systems, drawing heavily on the survey by @tan_survey_2021, which categorizes neural TTS components and advanced topics.
 We expand on key methodologies, including historical context, frontends, and contrasts with related tasks like voice conversion, while adhering to the notation introduced in Chapter 1.

 === History of TTS